Why a calm EMF environment is fundamental to creating healthy life

 A quick personal story

-My first birth was a waterbirth at the hospital and my second child was born at home.
+My first child was born in a waterbirth at the hospital and my second was born at home.
 Both pregnancies and births were a journey and practice into getting back in touch with my body and its biological needs.

 You can read more here about how I learnt to prioritise a healthy home environment.